Frequently Asked Questions

 If you feel that your regular workout is keeping you stuck in habitual posture and movement patterns, try something new!
 It can be difficult to make progress with Clinical Somatics exercises if you keep reinforcing old muscular patterns with your regular workout routine.
 So, mix up your workouts and try new activities that make you move your body in new ways.

 The truth is that everyone’s patterns of muscular tension and pain are so unique that there is no way for me or anyone else to accurately predict a time frame for your learning and healing process.
 Some people experience significant benefits within the first few days or weeks of practicing the exercises, while for others it takes longer.
 There are many factors that affect your progress, including: your current level of pain and/or muscle tension, your stress level, your regular daily activities, any physical activities you engage in, and any structural issues you have (such as joint or nerve damage).
-I strongly encourage everyone to read this post, which gives my best advice about how to approach your learning and healing process: Unlocking Your Body: Your Personal Process of Releasing Tension and Pain.
+We can discuss how to approach your learning and healing process further in your initial consultation.